 The dishwasher sprayer fit my hand like the throttle of our 1970 Ski-Doo.
 High-pressure water blasted those crusted chili pots, reverberating like that 300cc engine.

 If I ignored the 100 degree temperature difference, I was flying through snow, rather than dinner plates & saucers.
-Gasoline, fryer grease & onions smell remarkably alike, supporting the illusion.
+Onions combined with fryer grease, smell remarkably like gasoline, supporting the illusion.

 The Friday & Saturday 11pm to 7am shifts at Mr. Q’s Restaurant crawled like geometry class.
 To make time move, I’d come up with an angle – radio music.
 On a good shift, I’d hear The Carpenter's, “Yesterday Once More” three times.

 That anticipation & bar rush, kept the clock moving.

 80% of the night’s business occurred between 1am & 2 am.

 Mr. Q’s marketing message was simple: The bars closed at 1am & we did not.